Newtown land transfer

 "The CDPT has worked with, and continues to work with many organisations in and around Newtown to develop a lottery bid that will enhance our green spaces and river.
 We will know by the new year if all the hard work has been successful."

-The aim has been to take an imaginative and innovative approach to community asset transfer with the intention of turning a liability into an asset and galvanising community stakeholder support for sustainable self-management afterwards.
+The aim has been to take an imaginative and innovative approach to community asset transfer.
+The intention is to turn a liability into an asset and galvanising community stakeholder support for sustainable self-management afterwards.

 In total over £80,000 has been spent on developing this project creating 3 part time jobs.
 The total Big Lottery bid will be a £1,100,000 investment in Newtown to regenerate the open spaces and river, including: